lambdamikel/CPCDiskAdapter/README.md

 to select the following signal routes: A -> DS0, B -> DS0, A -> DS1,
 and B -> DS1.
-A drive which is jumpered to respond to DS1 can be made to act as an A drive via A -> DS1; vice versa, a drive that is configured for DS0 can be made to react to B (B -> DF0).
-And the routing can be determined for 2 of the 3 connected drives individually.
-To disable a drive, make sure ALL off the DIP selection switches for the drive are in OFF position (and hence, it does not respond to either A or B).
+A drive which is jumpered to respond to DS1 can be made to act as an A drive via A -> DS1; vice versa, a drive that is configured for DS0 can be made to react to B: B -> DS0.
+The routing can be determined for 2 of the 3 connected drives individually.
+To disable a drive, make sure all DIP switches for the correpsonding drive are in OFF position (it will then neither respond to A nor B).

 ## PCB Production